D31T4/COMP6841-project/afl_fuzz/afl/README.md

 We assumed the test program is deterministic.
 For randomized algorithms, we can sample each run a few times and use the combined coverage.

 Our implementation is not concurrent.
 We used `ThreadPool` in our implementation and it subjects to the global interpreter lock.
+And ours keep the test cases in memory to reduce complexity of our implementation, while AFL stores metadata in memory and the byte sequence in disc to reduce memory requirements when handling large population of test cases.

 ## Usage